Judge Steve Rosen

 Motions with Oral Argument Hearing Requests

-Requests for hearing dates are accepted by emailing the bailiff.
+Once you have confirmed this is the appropriate place to note your motion, you must request hearing dates from the bailiff via email.
+DO NOT note your motion until you have received an email confirming that your hearing has been scheduled.
 Judge Rosen requires that you must also file and provide a working copy of your Note for Motion and Proof of Service within 48 hours after confirming a hearing date.

 Any email request for a motion with oral argument hearing must include the following: